M-Haider-Rauf/Pong-Cpp/README.md

 # Pong-Cpp
 A pong game written in C++
-Iv'e tried to implement some OOP concepts like inheritance to see their value irl.
 Download the 'Release' folder, and run the exe to play the game.

 # Controls